mceld/duolingo-hifi/README.md

 7. Move `npm-shrinkwrap.json` into the root of the framer boilerplate and again run `npm install`
 8. Run `gulp` in the same directory and navigate to `localhost:3000` in your browser, the prototype should be running.

+### Hotkeys

+Pressing the following keys on your keyboard produces the change described

+1. "1" changes answer to "correct"
+2. "0" changes answer to "incorrect"
+3. "2" changes the current letter in both Russian exercises

 #### Notes from the boilerplate for additional reference

 This project was developed using FramerJS.
 You can use the